distantnative/retour-for-kirby/.github/README.md

   // Absolut path for location of database
   // Default: $kirby->root('logs) + /retour/log.sqlite
-  // Set to `false` to disable any logging
   'database' => ...,

   // set your own string as prefix in the Panel dialog
   // (disable completely by setting to `false`)
   'site' => 'my.short.domain'

-  // DEPRECATED
-  'logs' => true, // use `database: false` instead
 ]
 ```